TatuE/Trust_to_Blockchain/h1_Adversarial_mindset.md

 ### Darknet Diaries, episode 83: NSA Cryptologist

 I chose this episode randomly, since the last episode is numbered at 150, I would assume the first is 1.
-The $RANDOM bash function decided for me (*echo $((1 + $RANDOM % 150))*).
+The RANDOM bash function decided for me (*echo $((1 + $RANDOM % 150))*).
 R
 As far as the name goes, I'm pleased with the result.
+The episode can be found at the Darknet Diaries website : [EP 83: NSA Cryptologists](https://darknetdiaries.com/episode/83/)

 #### Episode summary

 ### ATT&CK Enterprise Matrix

+The documents summarized can be read at the Mitre Corporation website: [Mitre ATT&CK FAQ](https://attack.mitre.org/resources/faq/), [Mitre ATT&CK Enterprise Matrix](https://attack.mitre.org/matrices/enterprise/)

 - A large, bi-annually updated knowledge repository, that consists of tactics and techniques used by cyber security threat actors. created and maintained by the Mitre Corporation.
 - Consists of two parts: